Fostering an animal

 We accept all companion animals which are most commonly dogs and cats, but do get birds, ferrets, reptiles etc.

 Fostering means that you take an animal into your home for care until the owners crisis has resolved and they can take their beloved pet home.
 We aim for short-term care but, by the very nature of crisis, sometimes flexibility is required.

 Our ethos is that you will treat that animal like your own - love, safety, patience and attention.

 When an animal is needing care, we discuss the case with the potential foster carer (including estimated care time required) and see how it feels for everyone.

 When worries come up, you can speak to your allocated foster co-ordinator.
-We provide support that you need, and vet bills are not your responsibility.
+Vet bills are not your responsibility.

 For any questions, please contact us on firstname.lastname@example.org.